 4. Alliance for Technology Refurbishing and Reuse

-The mission of Alliance for Technology Refurbishing & Reuse (AFTRR) is to support the non-profit refurbishing and reuse community to provide low-cost or free technology to those in need.
+The mission of the Alliance for Technology Refurbishing & Reuse (AFTRR) is to support the non-profit refurbishing and reuse community to provide low-cost or free technology to those in need.

 Their website has an interactive map in which you can put in your city, state, or zip code and learn about the nonprofit refurbishers and recyclers in your area.
 There are over 80 listings across the U.S. and Canada.
 (I found five in my area!)